Code-Institute-Submissions/SureDeveloping-Rock-Paper-Scissors/README.md

 ## Technologies used
 ### Languages used
 Python is used for the project.
-For the landingpage HTML, CSS  were used to customised it.
+For the landingpage HTML, CSS were used to customised the look.
 ### Software used
 Draw.io - To create a Flow Chart. <br>
 Gitpod - To code the project. <br>